 Liver function tests: will give an idea about how the liver is functioning and tells us about its capacity to synthesize proteins.

-Creatinine and urea: tell us about kidney function.
+Creatinine and urea: they tell us about kidney function.

 Tells us about the present activity in the heart.
 It also carries telltale signs of old heart problems and heart attacks.
 It becomes very important while evaluating rate and rhythm disorders of the heart.

-In a normal, seemingly asymptomatic adult, it may pick up problems present since birth as a single kidney, problems presently with no symptoms, but likely to progress like a fatty liver or enlarged prostate gland.
+In a normal, seemingly asymptomatic adult, this may pick up problems present since birth as a single kidney, or, problems presently with no symptoms but likely to progress, like a fatty liver or enlarged prostate gland.

-Gives us an indication of kidney’s function, give a hint of the presence of diabetes, and the presence of urine infections.
+Gives us an indication of kidney function.
+Gives a hint of the presence of diabetes and the presence of urine infections.

-Evaluate how well our lungs can expand.
-They help in detecting and in the management of asthma and restrictive lung disorders.
+They evaluate how well our lungs can expand.
+The tests help in detecting and in the management of asthma and restrictive lung disorders.

 Is a special type of ultrasound done on the carotid artery.
 It gives us a hint for cardiovascular events like stroke and heart attack risks.

-It is a simple instrument which is non-invasive and reads the condition of the inner lining of blood vessels.
-Thus, identifying its health and deposits, likely to contribute to cardiovascular events.
+It is a simple instrument that is non-invasive and reads the condition of the inner lining of blood vessels.
+Thus, identifying the lining's health and deposits indicate what's likely to contribute to cardiovascular events.

-Has thallium given in our veins, and monitored during the stress An area of low perfusion is identified by low intensity of thallium signals.
+Thallium is given into the veins and monitored during the stress.
+An area of low perfusion is identified by low intensity of thallium signals.

-Will have an ultra sound of heart done before and soon after a stress test, giving a clear picture of variation in heart activity between the two.
+Will have an ultrasound of the heart done before and soon after a stress test, giving a clear picture of variation in heart activity between the two.

-Is are done when a risk of breast cancer, either due to family history, medication history or abnormal physical examination is suspected.
+Is done when a risk of breast cancer - either due to family history, medication history or abnormal physical examination - is suspected.

 Helps us see calcium deposits in coronary blood vessels, revealing the risk for heart attack.

-Tests specifically for cancers, breast cancers, colorectal cancers, cervical cancers, where applicable.
-Reserved for patients at high risk and with family history.
+Tests specifically for cancers, breast cancers, colorectal cancers, and cervical cancers, where applicable.
+Reserved for patients at high risk and with a family history.